Stage 1 Mesothelioma

 The two most common types of malignant mesothelioma are pleural mesothelioma and peritoneal mesothelioma.
 More rare forms of mesothelioma do not have established staging systems.
 General cancer staging guidelines are often used in these cases.

-Mesothelioma is a type of cancer that develops after asbestos exposure.
+Stage 1 mesothelioma develops after asbestos exposure.
 Asbestos is a fibrous mineral that many industries used until the 1980s.
 Research shows that people can easily inhale or ingest the small asbestos fibers.
 The fibers can lodge in organ linings and cause irritation.
 Over time, tumors may form in these spots of irritation and develop into asbestos-related diseases, like mesothelioma.

 The latency period, or time between exposure and a mesothelioma diagnosis, can be 10 to 50 years long.
 Various factors can impact each individual latency period.